geekiam/website/static/posts/playmobile.md

 It’s a thing that you play with and it’s really fun but their needs to be improvements.

-New ideas .
+### New ideas

-Make the little girls hear better because it’s always short and it’s a bit annoying.
+Make the little girls hair better because it’s always short and it’s a bit annoying.

 And put more people in a pack.